BuckWoody/PresentationsAndBlogs/SQLtoPostgres/06_-_Advanced_Features_and_Migration.md

     PUBLICATION pubs_pub;
 ```

-This replicates specific tables from one PostgreSQL instance to another, supporting cross-version replication and selective table replication — something SQL Server transactional replication also supports but with more configuration overhead.
+This replicates specific tables from one PostgreSQL instance to another, supporting cross-version replication and selective table replication,  something SQL Server transactional replication also supports but with more configuration overhead.

 <p style="border-bottom: 1px solid lightgrey;"></p>